What is Serverless Computing?

 Billing model based on compute, storage, and network.
 Not servers, CPU's, and hard drives

 Seeing as how you are not aware of what actual hardware runs underneath your application, a new way to bill comes along with it.
-Serverless providers bill for metered usage of computation, storage, and network transfer.
+Serverless cloud platform providers bill for metered usage of computation, storage, and network transfer.
 This replaces other models of billing which charge by CPU, disk drives, and network connections.
 In a serverless world they are in control of that piece and you are only billed for exact usage of it for your app.

 This puts computing much closer to the model of electricity.
 Your power company bills you by the kwh which is metered usage of electricity.
 The power itself is created by coal, nuclear, gas, whatever.
 But the billing is metered out the same no matter what the source.

 Idle at zero

 The other major change in serverless is that when your app is unused, it automatically scales to zero.
 Since you are not billed by CPU, but by using computation, then when you are not using it your bill is zero.

 The provider is always ready to meter out the computation as needed, but there is no need for you to be paying for a server to be ready for when it gets used.
 Its simply a calculation of paying for the second of computation actually consumed when your app is executing.